getumbrel/umbrel/README.md

 [![Backups in umbrelOS](https://github.com/user-attachments/assets/39778824-ed18-4f6f-a865-1d77bbfce833)](https://umbrel.com/umbrelos)
 [![External Storage & NAS in umbrelOS](https://github.com/user-attachments/assets/4841c2dc-4ba4-4d47-bf0a-0e342bf60166)](https://umbrel.com/umbrelos)

 ## Building apps for umbrelOS

 If you're interested in building an app for umbrelOS or packaging an existing one, please refer to the [Umbrel App Framework documentation](https://github.com/getumbrel/umbrel-apps/blob/master/README.md).

-## Setting up a development environment

-With the release of umbrelOS 1.0, a lot of the underlying architecture of the project has changed.
-This section will be re-written with up-to-date development instructions.

 ## License